AMD RX 8800 XT vs NVIDIA RTX 5080

 Pros

-- Superior ray tracing and tensor performance
+- Superior ray tracing and DLSS 3 technology for performance gains without quality loss

 Cons

-- Higher power consumption and thermals
+- Higher power consumption than competing AMD solutions

 NVIDIA RTX 5080 wins